qouteall/qouteall-blog/blog/2025/About circular reference.md

 It works fine when there is no cycle in network topology.
 But when there is a cycle, the broadcast will come back to the same switch but from another interface.
 It not only messes up the self-learning of MAC address table, but can also cause the switch to broadcast the same packet again, and again, causing boradcast storm.

 This is solved in spanning tree protocol, where switches share topology information with each other, then break the loop.

+## Service circular dependency

+Sometimes a microservice does some initialization on launch.
+If that initialization requires using another microservice, then it creates a dependency.
+If dependency forms cycle, they cannot launch after crashing together.

+The best solution is to clearly avoid circular dependency.
+If that circular dependency initialization is really necessary, make initialization run asynchronously (don't block service starting) and use retrying.

 ## Circular reference in math